Diseases of the American Shorthair – A beauty with character

 Good hygiene in multi-cat households, isolation of infected cats.

-Which genetic diseases are particularly common in the American Shorthair and how can I ensure that my cat is healthy?
+Which genetic diseases are particularly common in American Shorthairs and how can I ensure that my cat is healthy?

-The American Shorthair is generally a healthy breed, but like many purebred cats, it can develop genetic diseases.
-The most common diseases include hypertrophic cardiomyopathy (HCM) and polycystic kidney disease (PKD) .
+The American Shorthair It is generally a healthy breed, but like many purebred cats, it can also be affected by genetically inherited diseases.
+The most common diseases include: hypertrophic cardiomyopathy (HCM) and the polycystic kidney disease (PKD).

-Hypertrophic cardiomyopathy (HCM) is a heart disease that causes the heart muscle to thicken.
-This disease can lead to heart failure and often shows no symptoms in the early stages.
-With advanced HCM, the cat may have breathing problems, weakness, or fainting spells.
-Early diagnosis through ultrasound scans is crucial to begin appropriate treatment.
+Hypertrophic cardiomyopathy (HCM) Hypertrophic cardiomyopathy (HCM) is a heart disease that leads to a thickening of the heart muscle.
+This disease can cause heart failure and often shows no symptoms in its early stages.
+In advanced stages of HCM, the cat may experience breathing difficulties, weakness, or fainting spells.
+Early diagnosis through ultrasound is crucial to begin appropriate treatment.

-Polycystic kidney disease (PKD) causes cysts to form in the kidneys, which can affect kidney function.
-PKD is hereditary, and cats with the condition may develop symptoms such as increased thirst, loss of appetite, and weight loss.
-A regular ultrasound of the kidneys can help detect PKD early.
+Polycystic kidney disease (PKD) This leads to the formation of cysts in the kidneys, which can impair kidney function.
+PKD is hereditary, and cats with this disease may develop symptoms such as increased thirst, loss of appetite, and weight loss.
+Regular ultrasound scans of the kidneys can help detect PKD early.

-To ensure that your American Shorthair breeding animals' health checks when purchasing .
-Reputable breeders carry out genetic testing for HCM and PKD and ensure that affected cats are not used for breeding.
-Regular vet visits and preventative health checks also help protect your cat's long-term health.
+To ensure that your American Shorthair For a healthy product, you should pay attention to the following when buying: Health examinations of breeding animals Pay attention.
+Reputable breeders conduct genetic tests for HCM and PKD and ensure that affected cats are not used for breeding.
+Regular veterinary visits and preventative health checks also help to protect your cat's health in the long term.

-How often should I take my American Shorthair to the vet and what checkups are important?
+How often should I take my American Shorthair to the vet and which preventative examinations are important?

-Regular preventative care is crucial to ensure your American Shorthair stays healthy and potential health problems are caught early.
-In general, you should take your cat to the vet at least once a year , even if there are no symptoms.
+Regular checkups are crucial to ensure that your American Shorthair to ensure your cat stays healthy and potential health problems are detected early.
+Generally, you should at least once a year Take your cat to the vet, even if there are no symptoms.
 Older cats or those with chronic illnesses may need more frequent checkups, about every six months.

 Listen to the heart and lungs (to detect signs of HCM or breathing problems),